DinoHub-SubT/dsta_deploy/docs/azure-docker-uav-setup.md

 ### 2. Building Docker Images

-Docker installs all the repository dependencies as *docker images*.
+Docker install all the repository dependencies as *docker images*.

 - The docker images will be built on the remote Azure VM.

-- You will run the `deployer` tool on the localhost which creates the docker images on the remote Azure VM.

 **UAV Docker Image**